BE PREPARED FOR THUNDERSTORM ASTHMA SEASON

 Some pollens can burst open and release tiny particles that are concentrated in the wind just before the thunderstorm.
-These small particles get further into the airways and can trigger asthma symptoms.
+These small particles get deep into the airways and can trigger asthma symptoms.

 To avoid exposure, stay inside with the windows and doors closed until after the storm has passed.

-People as risk of acute asthma flare-ups triggered by a thunderstorm include those with seasonal hay fever, current asthma, a history of asthma or undiagnosed asthma.
+People at risk of acute asthma flare-ups triggered by a thunderstorm include those with:

 - Have a written Asthma Action Plan (where advised by your doctor) and/or have practical knowledge of the 4 steps of Asthma First Aid

-- Have reliever medication available in grass pollen season and be aware of how to use it (ideally with a spacer)
+- Have reliever medication available and with you at all times in grass pollen season and be aware of how to use it (ideally with a spacer)

 - Be alert to and act on the development of asthma symptoms as explained in your written Asthma Action Plan if you have one, or if you don’t, use Asthma First Aid